 A good place to start is our Index of Multiple Deprivation and Leeds storymap which explains how the Index of Multiple Deprivation works and introduces the deprivation map of Leeds.

-The Leeds IMD map with 1%, 3% and 5% areas is an interactive map with ward boundaries and the option to highlight neighbourhoods in the most deprived 1%, 3% or 5% in England.
+The Leeds IMD map with 1%, 3% and 5% areas is an interactive map showing Leeds neighbourhoods (LSOAs*) coloured according to their level of deprivation with the most deprived 10% in England coloured dark blue.
+Ward boundaries can be switched on or off, and there is the option to highlight neighbourhoods in the most deprived 1%, 3% or 5% in England.

-Leeds Summary shows the local authority summary measures for the overall IMD and the separate domains.
+Leeds Summary is a profile showing the local authority summary measures for the overall IMD and the separate domains.

 Profiles (local areas) show the results for the overall IMD and the separate domains for local areas.
 Choose wards, Community Committees, Children’s Clusters or Children’s Centre Reach Areas.

 Full Leeds IMD results spreadsheet – download this if you want all the Leeds results on a spreadsheet.
-It also shows which LSOAs were in the most deprived 1%, 3% and 5% in England.
+It also shows which neighbourhoods (LSOAs*) are in the most deprived 1%, 3% and 5% in England.

-Leeds wards IMD ranking – download this for a chart showing Leeds wards ranked by the number of LSOAs in the most deprived 10% in England.
+Leeds wards IMD ranking – download this for a chart showing Leeds wards ranked by the number of neighbourhoods (LSOAs*) in the most deprived 10% in England.

 Further IMD guidance